michellesh/michellesh/_projects/2022-05-19-dnd-mini-platform.md

 This video shows about 30 seconds of scraping off hot glue bits with an exacto knife, and another minute of soldering.
 This was probably one of my favorite steps in the whole project, although it's hard to compare because this entire project was such a delight.

-Funny moment at 1:07 in the video: I was trying ot use a magnet to hold a wire down, but my soldering iron got stuck to the magnet and surprised me!
+Funny moment at 1:07 in the video: I was trying to use a magnet to hold a wire down, but my soldering iron got stuck to the magnet and surprised me!

 <div style="padding:75% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/711755611?h=b5094bb392&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="Clean and Solder Platform.mp4"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>